Pack these Carnivore Diet snacks for a quick bite or mix and match a few options for a meal on the go.

 Once your body has transitioned to eating larger meals and snacking less, you may run into situations where you need a meal option on the go.
 Though packing cooked meat in a thermos or insulated container is always an option, it’s a good idea to have other shelf-stable food options for last-minute travel.

 As a family of six, we love taking day trips with our kids, exploring nearby towns and hiking trails in our vicinity.
 These trips often mean we are gone for the full day.
 That’s when it’s crucial for us to pack easy meal-on-the-go options to sustain our energy while doing physical activity.
-And you’re in luck, because this list of Carnivore Diet snacks are precisely what we pack when we’re on the go.
+If you live an on-the-go or active lifestyle like us, you’re in luck, because this list of Carnivore Diet snacks are precisely what we pack when we’re on the go.

 Intermittent Fasting on the Carnivore Diet